traktion/AntTP/README.md

   React to be hosted (once a routeMap is provided - see [example-config](resources/app-conf.json)
 - Native integration of the `autonomi` libraries into Actix web framework.
 These are both written in Rust to provide smooth integration.
 As Actix is core to `AntTP`, it can be extended for specific use cases easily.

+For a complete list of features, please review the roadmap below.

 ## Run instructions